Bilateral Relations

 Agreements

-- Between the Government of the Republic of Armenia and the Government of the United States of America concerning the program of the Peace Corps in Armenia (signed in September 24, 1992, entered into force September 24, 1992)
+- Between the Government of the Republic of Armenia and the Government of the United States of America concerning the program of the Peace Corps in Armenia (signed on September 24, 1992, entered into force September 24, 1992)

-- Between the Government of the Republic of Armenia and the Government of the United States of America concerning the reciprocal encouragement and protection of investment, with annexes (signed in September 23, 1992, entered into force March 29, 1996)
+- Between the Government of the Republic of Armenia and the Government of the United States of America concerning the reciprocal encouragement and protection of investment, with annexes (signed on September 23, 1992, entered into force March 29, 1996)

-- Between the Government of the Republic of Armenia and the Government of the United States of America on science and technology cooperation (signed in February 28, 1997, entered into force September 28, 1997)
+- Between the Government of the Republic of Armenia and the Government of the United States of America on science and technology cooperation (signed on February 28, 1997, entered into force September 28, 1997)

-- Arrangement between the US Nuclear Regulatory Commission (U.S.N.R.C.) and the Nuclear Regulatory Authority of the RA (A.N.R.A.) for the exchange of technical information and cooperation in nuclear safety matters (signed in February, 2007)
+- Arrangement between the US Nuclear Regulatory Commission (U.S.N.R.C.) and the Nuclear Regulatory Authority of the RA (A.N.R.A.) for the exchange of technical information and cooperation in nuclear safety matters (signed in February 2007)

-- Between the Government of the Republic of Armenia and the Government of the United States of America on civil aviation security (signed in October, 2007)
+- Between the Government of the Republic of Armenia and the Government of the United States of America on civil aviation security (signed in October 2007)

-- Between the Government of the Republic of Armenia and the Government of the United States of America on air transport (signed in November, 2008)
+- Between the Government of the Republic of Armenia and the Government of the United States of America on air transport (signed in November 2008)

 Protocols